ArthurHoa/DEMAU/README.md

 ## Python run

-If you are familiar with Python and want to customize DEMAU, you can directly run the python script.
+If you are familiar with Python and want to customize DEMAU, you can directly run the python script from this.

 ### Run DEMAU